scylladb/sphinx-scylladb-theme/README.rst

 If you only want to support a subset of versions, you can define a list of tags modifying the regular expression.
 For example,``smv_tag_whitelist = r'\b(3.22.0-scylla|3.21.0-scylla)\b'`` would only build the documentation for the tags ``3.22.0-scylla``, ``3.21.0-scylla`` and ``master`` branch.

 The extension allows configuring extra parameters.
-To know more about them, refer to [sphinx-multiversion documentation](https://holzhaus.github.io/sphinx-multiversion/master/configuration.html).
+To know more about them, refer to `sphinx-multiversion documentation <https://holzhaus.github.io/sphinx-multiversion/master/configuration.html>`_.

 **************************
 Notes for theme developers